Photo: The King Eternal Monarch on Netflix

 Above Lee Min Ho, filming The King: Eternal Monarch, 2019 | Photo: Suwiti Pai on Pinterest

-A handsome man riding a white horse is a picture you can only see in every girl's fairytale fantasy.
-Luckily, the producers of The King: Eternal Monarch has brought this dream to life with Min-ho.
+A handsome man riding a white horse is a picture you can only see in every girl’s fairytale fantasy.
+Luckily, the producers of The King: Eternal Monarch have brought this dream to life with Min-ho.

 Read also: 7 Gong Yoo Movies And Shows To Watch This 2021